Skip to Main Content

 Equity is the difference between how much you owe on your mortgage and your home’s value.
 This determines your loan-to-value ratio, or LTV.

 To find your LTV, divide your current mortgage balance by your home’s appraised value.
-If your loan balance is $150,000, for example, and an appraiser values your home at $450,000, you would divide the balance by the appraisal for an LTV ratio of about 33 percent.
-This means you have 67 percent equity in your home.
+For example, if your loan balance is $150,000 and an appraiser values your home at $450,000, you would divide the balance by the appraisal for an LTV ratio of about 33%.
+This means you have 67% equity in your home.

 When you apply this ratio to both your first mortgage and the HELOC or home equity loan, you get the combined loan-to-value (CLTV) ratio.
 This is the figure lenders use to determine how much equity you could be eligible to tap.
-Most lenders require you to maintain a minimum of 20 percent equity (although some allow 15 percent).
+Most lenders require you to maintain a minimum of 20% equity — to leave that amount untouched, that is — although some allow 15%.

 Why it's important

-Maintaining at least 20 percent equity in your home buffers you against downturns in the housing market.
-If your home were to decline in value and you didn’t have a decent amount of equity, you could end up owning more on your home than what it’s worth, making it difficult to sell.
-The 20 percent equity standard is also important for lenders: It lowers their risk.
+Maintaining at least 20% equity in your home buffers you against downturns in the housing market.
+If your home were to decline in value and you didn’t have a decent amount of equity, you could end up owing more on your home than what it’s worth, making it difficult to sell.
+The 20% equity standard is also important for lenders: It lowers their risk.

-Many lenders allow you to tap your equity with a credit score in the mid-600s (680 is common).
-You won’t get the best rate with a lower score, however.
+Many lenders allow you to tap your equity with a credit score in the 600s (680 was once common, but the norm is now closer to 620, especially for HELOCs).
+You won’t get the best interest rate with a lower score, however.

 Some lenders also extend loans to those with scores below 620, but these lenders might require you to have more equity or carry less debt relative to your income.
-Bad credit home equity loans and HELOCs could come with higher interest rates, limited loan amounts and shorter repayment periods.
+Bad-credit home equity loans and HELOCs often come with higher interest rates, limited loan amounts and shorter repayment periods.

 Why it's important